Stoat: Diet

 As with the least weasel, mouse-like rodents predominate in the stoat's diet.
-However, unlike the least weasel, which almost exclusively feeds on small voles, the stoat regularly preys on larger rodent and lagomorph species, and will take down individuals far larger than itself.
-In Russia, its prey includes rodents and lagomorphs such as European water voles, common hamsters, pikas, and others, which it overpowers in their burrows.
+It regularly preys on larger rodent and lagomorph species, and takes individuals far larger than itself.
+In Russia, its prey includes rodents and lagomorphs such as European water voles, common hamsters, pikas and others, which it overpowers in their burrows.
 Prey species of secondary importance include small birds, fish, and shrews and, more rarely, amphibians, lizards, and insects.
+It also preys on lemmings.

 In Great Britain, European rabbits are an important food source, with the frequency in which stoats prey on them having increased between the 1960s and mid 1990s since the end of the myxomatosis epidemic.
 Typically, male stoats prey on rabbits more frequently than females do, which depend to a greater extent on smaller rodent species.
 British stoats rarely kill shrews, rats, squirrels and water voles, though rats may be an important food source locally.
 In Ireland, shrews and rats are frequently eaten.
 In mainland Europe, water voles make up a large portion of the stoat's diet.
 Hares are sometimes taken, but are usually young specimens.
 In New Zealand, the stoat feeds principally on birds, including the rare kiwi, kaka, mohua, yellow-crowned parakeet, and New Zealand dotterel.
 Cases are known of stoats preying on young muskrats.
 The stoat typically eats about 50 g of food a day, which is equivalent to 25% of the animal's live weight.

 The stoat is an opportunistic predator that moves rapidly and checks every available burrow or crevice for food.
 Because of their larger size, male stoats are less successful than females in pursuing rodents far into tunnels.
 Stoats regularly climb trees to gain access to birds' nests, and are common raiders of nest boxes, particularly those of large species.
 The stoat reputedly mesmerises prey such as rabbits by a "dance" (sometimes called the weasel war dance), though this behaviour could be linked to Skrjabingylus infections.
 The stoat seeks to immobilize large prey such as rabbits with a bite to the spine at the back of the neck.
-The stoat may surplus kill when the opportunity arises, though excess prey is usually cached and eaten later to avoid obesity, as overweight stoats tend to be at a disadvantage when pursuing prey into their burrows.
+The stoat may surplus kill when the opportunity arises; excess prey is usually cached and eaten later.
+Overweight stoats would be at a disadvantage when pursuing prey into their burrows.
 Small prey typically die instantly from a bite to the back of the neck, while larger prey, such as rabbits, typically die of shock, as the stoat's canine teeth are too short to reach the spinal column or major arteries.

 Communication

-The stoat is a usually silent animal, but can produce a range of sounds similar to those of the least weasel.
+The stoat is a usually silent animal; however, it can produce a range of sounds similar to those of the least weasel.
 Kits produce a fine chirping noise.
 Adults trill excitedly before mating, and indicate submission through quiet trilling, whining and squealing.
 When nervous, the stoat hisses, and will intersperse this with sharp barks or shrieks and prolonged screeching when aggressive.

-Aggressive behaviour in stoats is categorised in these forms:
+Aggressive behavior in stoats is categorized in these forms: